Reeeeeee4/daily-horoscope-bot/README.md

 - Provide weekly and monthly horoscopes
 - Integrate AI-generated horoscope predictions

-## 📜 License
+## 📜 Note
-This project is licensed under the MIT License.
+This is a personal project and not intended for commercial use.

 ---
 💫 Created with 💖